Achievable logoAchievable logo

 • Sold CDE stock for $20,000 capital loss

-The investor now ends with a $13,000 net capital loss.
-Losing money on an investment is never fun, but capital losses reduce taxation.
-If an investor has a net capital loss, they can deduct up to $3,000 of the capital loss against earned income that year.
-If this investor made $100,000 from their job, they could deduct $3,000 to bring their taxable income to $97,000.
-The deduction results in a lower tax obligation.
+A net capital loss can reduce taxes.
+If an investor has a net capital loss, they can deduct up to $3,000 of that loss against earned income in the current year.
+For example, if the investor earned $100,000 from their job, they could deduct $3,000 and reduce taxable income to $97,000.
+That deduction lowers the tax owed.

-Continuing with this example, $10,000 of the $13,000 net capital loss is leftover.
-Any leftover portion “rolls over” to the following year, which helps the investor avoid taxes on future gains.
-The investor could make $10,000 of capital gains the next year and not pay any capital gains taxes (the rolled-over $10,000 capital loss offsets it).
+In this example, $10,000 of the $13,000 net capital loss remains.
+Any unused portion carries forward (or “rolls over”) to future years.
+That carryforward can offset future capital gains.
+For instance, the investor could realize $10,000 of capital gains the next year and owe no capital gains tax on those gains because the $10,000 carried-forward loss offsets them.

 Passive income